waterlinked/docs/docs/underwater-gps/interface/warnings.md

 # Warnings

-Warnings that you might experience will using UGPS.
+Warnings that you might experience while using the UGPS.

 | Message | Solution |
 |---------|----------|